Pacific Fur Company: Snake River

 At the suggestion of Ramsay Crooks, the expedition was divided into two parties of nineteen men each, with each member receiving 5$\tfrac{1}{4}$ pounds of dried meat.
 A third small group was led by Donald MacKenzie to reach Fort Astoria ahead of the main contingent.
 All that remained in the company stores was "forty pounds of corn, twenty of fat, and nearly five pounds of bouillon tablets."
 On 9 November the two groups began traveling on either side of the Snake.
 Soon the cliffs became too steep to allow an easy descent to the river banks for water.
-Sources of hydration became very limited and despite intercourse with several groups of Indigenous the situation didn't improve.
+Sources of hydration became very limited and despite intercourse with several groups of Indigenous the situation did not improve.
 Water was collected on 20 November after it rained the previous night.
 Up to that point "several Canadians had begun to drink their urine" in desperation.

 Crooks reunited with Hunt's party in early December alone.
 Crooks was so weakened from starvation that his pace would have slowed the expedition immensely.
 Hunt left two men to tend to Crooks while the main group pushed forward.
 Several villages of Northern Shoshone were visited and vitally needed food sources such as horses along with "some dried fish, a few roots, and some pounded dried cherries" were purchased.
 A Shoshone was convinced to act as a scout to guide the PFC group to the Umatilla River.
-On 23 December, thirteen men assigned to Crooks party were met who gave the unfortunate news that they hadn't seen him since he left Hunt's group.
+On 23 December, thirteen men assigned to Crooks party were met who gave the unfortunate news that they had not seen him since he left Hunt's group.